DC23/practice-randomiser/README.md

 The items sheet determines the individual practice items that can be considered for inclusion in a practice session.

+You can also omit the **category** column, and instead have a separate sheet for each category.
+In this case, you must pass the `--one-category-per-sheet` argument.

 * **name**: Item name used in the session output.
 * **category**: Category of the item.